Portal (band): Musical style

 Portal explores depth and atmosphere in the aim of a descriptive soundscape.
 The term "extreme" would not really apply to us in the context that other bands would use: the fastest blastbeat or the most technical guitar work.
 That kind of mindframe as though it is a sport is sickening!
 Extreme for the sake of extreme in any regard has no place in our art.
 The feeling must flow, exploring different planes of darkness and atmosphere.
 There is no interest in taking the main core of Portal beyond Metal at all.
 In fact, we don't feel as though this form of Death Metal has reached its greatest potential yet.

-While some critics have noted a "lack of production quality" and "unrefined, murky sound" on Portal's albums, Horror Illogium countered that the band spends considerable time consciously "exploring different equipment for guitar tones with enough articulation as well as dirt".
+While some critics have noted a "lack of production quality" and "unrefined, murky sound" on Portal's albums, Horror Illogium argued that the band spends considerable time consciously "exploring different equipment for guitar tones with enough articulation as well as dirt".
 Stating that "there are only so many frequencies that can share a space," he indicated that Portal's approach involved striking "a balance to allow the instruments to spill forth and explode when necessary.
 This will give a more detailed soundscape and accentuate the impact and depth of certain sections of music".

 Anonymity of the musicians

-The band members keep their identities obscured and use stage names.
-Their costumes are composed of "suits and executioners' masks save for vocalist The Curator", who wears headgear fitting the theme of the latest album, such as "a huge, tattered wizard's hat that obscures his face" in the case of Seepia.
+The band members obscure their identities and use stage names.
+They wear "suits and executioners' masks save for vocalist The Curator", who wears headgear fitting the theme of the latest album, such as "a huge, tattered wizard's hat that obscures his face" in the case of Seepia.

 The idea for these costumes was developed by The Curator and Horror Illogium, who were inspired by fashion of the 1920s and imagery created by actor Lon Chaney Sr. in a few of his roles from the silent film era which, according to Horror Illogium, was the ideal figure that the band wanted to portray.
 The band's lead guitarist, Horror Illogium remarked that "anonymity has never been the modus operandi.
 It is the feeling we ourselves are subjected to, they [the costumes and stage names] serve as vessels for our escape".
 In an interview with underground media site Deaf Sparrow, Portal was interviewed entirely in character with the writer addressing them based on their anonymous personas.